 If (i) preferred stock is, like the convertible preferred stock, redeemable only at the issuer's option, (ii) the facts and circumstances on the issue date indicate that redemption is more likely than not to occur, and (iii) the redemption price of the preferred stock as of the most likely redemption date exceeds the issue price (so that there is a "redemption premium"), then the redemption premium may be taxable as a constructive dividend to the extent of the issuing corporation's current or accumulated earnings and profits over the period from issuance to the most likely redemption date.
 If a redemption premium is subject to the foregoing treatment, a holder of the convertible preferred stock would take the amount of the premium into income under an economic accrual method similar to the method described under "Original Issue Discount and Premiums on Debentures," below.
 Under applicable Treasury regulations, a redemption premium is not subject to the foregoing treatment if it will be paid "as a result of changes in economic or market conditions over which neither the issuer nor the holder has legal or practical control" and is "solely in the nature of a penalty for premature redemption."
 The Treasury regulations also provide a "safe harbor," pursuant to which a redemption will not be treated as more likely than not to occur, as to a given holder, if: (x) the issuer and the holder are not "related" under certain tests prescribed by the Code, (y) the issuer is not effectively required or compelled by any plan, arrangement, or agreement to redeem the stock, and (z) redemption would not reduce the yield of the stock.
-Because the foregoing tests are based upon an evaluation of all facts and circumstances surrounding the issuance and redemption, the redemption premium would, together with the other redemption proceeds, be treated as a dividend for federal income tax purposes.
-See "Redemption, the redemption premium would, together with the other redemption proceeds, be treated as a dividend for federal income tax p
+Because the foregoing tests are based upon an evaluation of all facts and circumstances surrounding the issuance and redemption of preferred stock, the conclusion cannot be entirely certain; however, it is Xcyte's belief that no part of the premium payable upon redemption of the convertible preferred stock.
+It is also possible that upon an actual redemption, the redemption premium would, together wit